johnros/johnros.github.com/books.md

 If you want to know how a computer works, for the purpose of programming (not maintaining it).

 24. Brian Ward. __How Linux Works: 2n Edition__.
-An SUPERB reference on Linux, networking, and how computers work.
+A SUPERB reference on Linux, networking, and how computers work.
 Superb, superb, superb.